Center For Children

 Kristen M. Powers, M.S., OTR/L

 Kristen M. Powers, M.S., OTR/L, is an Occupational Therapist and Director of Rehabilitative Services at the Center for Children with Special Needs.
-She is a graduate of Tufts University and San Jose State University and has been practicing as an occupational therapist for over fifteen years.
+She is a graduate of Tufts University and San Jose State University and has been practicing as an occupational therapist for almost twenty years.

 Ms. Powers is certified in sensory integration and administration of the Sensory Integration and Praxis Tests.
-She has lectured on sensory-motor issues and children with Autism Spectrum Disorders both in the United States and abroad.
+She has lectured on sensory-motor issues, feeding, and children with Autism Spectrum Disorders both in the United States and internationally.
 Ms. Powers is the Coordinator of Rehabilitative Services at the Center and conducts evaluations, school-based consultations and therapeutic interventions.
-She is also director of the feeding clinic to address oral-motor deficits and food selectivity in children with autism and other developmental disabilities.
+She is also co-director of the feeding clinic to address oral-motor deficits and food selectivity in children with autism and other developmental disabilities.
+With Dr. Mark Palmieri, Ms. Powers is the co-author of "Feeding Your Child with Autism, A Family Centered-Guide to Meeting the Challenges."

 Marina Azimova, Ed.M., MSW., BCBA